globalizejs/globalize/README.md

 If you find any bugs, please just [let us know](https://github.com/jquery/globalize/issues).
-We'll be glad to fix them for the officially supported browsers, or at least update the documentation for the unsupported ones.
+We'll be glad to fix them for the officially supported browsers, or at least to update the documentation for the unsupported ones.

 <a name="usage"></a>
 ## Usage